kvietcong/kvietcong/README.md

 ## 👨🏻‍💻 About me:
 I am a constant wanderer when it comes to learning new things.
 I strive to dive deep into the topics I get into, often obsessing over things.
 Unfortunately, this means I often switch around after I burnout 😅 I usually come back though 👍 I really do love learning about new things, especially if they promise to be a new way of thinking about things.

 I also like to play tennis 🎾, play video games 🎮, and listen to good long form podcasts 🎙.
-Some of my favorite video games are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.
+Some of my favorite video games are: osu!, Valorant, Age of Empires II, Risk of Rain 2, and Minecraft.

 Finally, if you've read through this page and seen my commit messages, you'll know that emojis are supreme 💯 (inb4 I try to use a git tool that doesn't handle unicode correctly 🤣)